WHERE ARE WE GOING?

 Recommended itinerary: St. Joris - Ghent

-Today we are going to visit Ghent, one of the most beautiful cities in Belgium.
-We will take our bikes and cycle through the medieval buildings of its historic center, such as Gravensteen Castle.
+Today we are going to visit Ghent, one of most beautiful cities in Belgium.
+We take our bikes and cycle through the medieval buildings of its historic center, such as Gravensteen Castle.
 The city has a lively atmosphere typical of university towns and is famous for Jan van Eyck's paintings, such as The Adoration of the Mystic Lamb in St. Bavo's Cathedral.
-This is also the perfect place to taste Ghent ham, the famous Speculoos biscuits, and, of course, Belgian artisanal chocolate.
+This is also the right place to taste Ghent ham and the famous Speculoos cookies, and, of course, Belgian artisan chocolate.

 Fifth day